Ontario College Graduate Certificate | 3 semesters | Barrydowne Campus

-Our graduates can be found working at top environmental and engineering consulting firms such as Golder and Associates, AMEC and Blumetric, government ministries, as well as in smaller firms and non-governmental organizations.
+Our graduates can be found working at top environmental and engineering consulting firms such as Golder and Associates, Wood/AMEC and Blumetric, government ministries, as well as in smaller firms and non-governmental organizations.

 - 1 year – 3 semesters